What is Ménière’s Disease?

 Other possible causes may include problems with the immune system, a salt imbalance in the inner ear fluid and viral infections of the ear.

-Experts also believe a build-up of endolymph causes increased pressure on the hearing cells in the inner ear, which may lead to temporary and ultimately permanent hearing loss.
+A build-up of endolymph may also cause increased pressure on the hearing cells in the inner ear, leading to temporary and ultimately permanent hearing loss.
 Tinnitus, meanwhile, is thought to be the result of a problem with the cochlea, particularly the hair cell receptors.

 The hair cells that are involved with low frequency sounds are thought as those first to be damaged, which may explain why the tinnitus in Ménière’s disease often takes the form of a low, rumbling sound rather than high-pitched hissing, for instance.